launchtodayhq/react-native-keyboard-composer/README.md

 | `style`              | `StyleProp<ViewStyle>` | -       | Container style                           |
 | `children`           | `ReactNode`            | -       | Should contain a ScrollView               |

+When `pinToTopEnabled` is `true`, sending a message pins that message to the top and creates a non-scrollable “runway” below it for streamed AI responses (iOS + Android).

 ### `constants`

 Module constants for default values: